havatv/qgisnnjoinplugin/help/source/index.rst

 - The user can choose not to use a spatial index on the join layer for non-point input layers.

+- For non-multi polygon join layers and point input layers (including approximations), containing polygons can be excluded.

 - The user can specify the prefix of the join layer attributes in the output layer.